ansible/community-docs/releasing_collections_with_release_branches.rst

 8. Add a GitHub release for the new tag.
 Title should be the version and content ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.

-9. Put a note about the release in the `Bullhorn Newsletter issue <https://github.com/ansible/community/issues/546>`_ to have it published later.
+9. Announce the release through the `Bullhorn Newsletter <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.

-10. Announce that the release has been made in the pinned release issue / community pinboard of the collection and in the ``#ansible-community`` IRC channel.
+10. Announce the release in the pinned issue/community pinboard of the collection and in the ``#ansible-community`` `Matrix/IRC channel <https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat>`_.